YadlaMani/Diss-Track/README.md

-With DISS-TRACT, you can say goodbye to distractions and hello to maximum productivity.
+With Diss-Track, you can say goodbye to distractions and hello to maximum productivity.